s-h-a-d-o-w/alfc/README.md

 be lower for a while.)
 - Fans are controlled as if they were one (since most heat pipes are shared).
 And so whatever is the higher target fan speed gets applied.
-- Config is stored in `alfc.config.json` (you have to tweak something for it to be created).
+- Config is stored in `alfc.config.json`.
 If you prefer not to use the UI, you can edit this and restart the service to apply your changes.
 - Uses about `0.4%` CPU and `500 mW` package power.
 (Measured in Windows at idle using hwinfo.)